trustcassie/gtm-template/README.md

 - ad\_personalization
 - security\_storage

-If clients require supporting documentation on this process it can be found in the Cassie Learning HUB.
+More information on these consent types and the impact of granting and denying consent on their behavior can be found in the Google documentation [here.](https://support.google.com/tagmanager/answer/13802165?hl=en)

 **Google Tag Manager Installation Guide**
  Clients should follow the steps below to integrate our Cassie CMP tag within Google Tag Manager: